sophgo/tpu-mlir/docs/developer_manual/source_en/12_codegen.rst

         }

   2. The function of 'EngineStorer' is to parse commands.
-'VectorDumpEngineStorerDecorator' executes the 'store' function and 'take_cmds' function in the 'EngineStorer' class to store all instructions in 'output_'.
+'VectorDumpEngineStorerDecorator' executes the 'store' function and 'take_cmds' function in the 'EngineStorer' class to store all instructions in `output_`.

     .. code-block:: cpp